dsccommunity/dsccommunity.org/content/blog/add-codecov-support-to-repository.md

 ### Modify `azure-pipelines.yml`

 From the job `Test_Unit` we can remove the task `Set Environment Variables` and the task `Publish Code Coverage`.
-Those two task will be moved to the new job.
+Those two tasks will be moved to the new job.
 Instead we add the task `Publish Test Artifact` which uploads the test result files that ended up in the folder `output/testResults`.